 Our family, like most people, loves ice cream!

-Especially when it is hot outside!
-While we enjoy Vanilla Ice Cream, other flavors are always welcome!
 The following blueberry ice cream recipe is a real treat.
 I use frozen blueberries but you can also use fresh.
 The tricky part is not eating the blueberries before you put them in the blueberry ice cream!

 I have shared before that our family tradition for years had been to have ice cream every Sunday night.
 Everyone looked forward to it!